ForEvolve/bootstrap-dark/readme.md

 See [Contributing to ForEvolve open source projects](https://github.com/ForEvolve/Toc/blob/master/CONTRIBUTING.md) and [Contributor Covenant Code of Conduct](https://github.com/ForEvolve/Toc/blob/master/CODE_OF_CONDUCT.md) for more information.

-## The project structure

--   `app` is the Asp.Net Core application that is used to test the theme.
-This directory is not packaged.
-    -   `Pages` are the Asp.Net Core Razor Pages.
-That's the preview.
-        > **Why .NET Core?** Well, I wanted to script some loops, and I know .Net; so I picked Razor Pages to do just that: dynamic pages!
-    -   `Services` are the web pages services; so far it's pretty thin.
-    -   `wwwroot` are the web assets; the `dist` files are copied there.
--   `assets` are the project assets (like the screenshot in the readme file).
--   `dist` are the redistributable files; if you want to copy/paste the files into your projects, that's the ones.
-They also include bootstrap JavaScript files, unaltered.
--   `scss` are the source theme files.
--   Other files (root): npm, license, readme, etc.

-## Patch notes
+## Release notes

 Since CI build numbers are automated, it is hard to know for sure what the next deployed build number will be, so the `(latest)` version represent that version.

 ### (latest)

--   Update the project description, the "How to use" section, and add the "Patch notes" section
+-   Update the project description, the "How to use" section, and add the "Release notes" section

 ### 1.0.0-alpha.842